From Malibu to Irvine, here’s your definitive guide to the best playgrounds around Los Angeles

 With plenty of shade, a lovely stream and tall billowing trees, Coldwater Canyon Park is one of our top go-tos whenever we’re in Beverly Hills.
 This gorgeous spot oozes peace and tranquilty and is perfect for an afternoon picnic or playdate.
 After kids work up a sweat on the playground, they'll love taking a cool dip in the stream.

-Know Before You Go: While you’re more than welcome to picnic anywhere you like in the grass, picnic tables must be reserved ahead of time.
+Insider Tip: While you’re more than welcome to picnic anywhere you like in the grass, picnic tables must be reserved ahead of time.

 1100 N. Beverly Dr.

 What’s better than a day at the playground?
 A day at the playground with mind-blowing views of the Pacific Ocean.
 Your beach bumming brood will dig Malibu Bluffs Park with its huge playground, sandpit, zip line and climbing wall.
 After they work up an appetite, stop by Malibu Farm right down the road for a bite overlooking the water.

 7. Malibu: Malibu Park at Cross Creek Playground

 This first-responders-themed playground offers a fire truck, police car, lifeguard station and more for kids to explore.
 Designed by the same nonprofit that brought LA Shane’s Inspiration in Griffith Park, the equipment is accessible and inclusive for children of all abilities.

 As the first universally accessible playground on the west coast, this special place has set the bar for how much fun kiddos of all abilities can have when given the chance to play together.
 Recent renovations have somehow made this playground better than ever.
 Littles will love playing on the ship, two forms of zip-lines (one with a buddy seat!), and even an accessible merry-go-round!
 The playground also offers sensory-rich, musical instruments and Too Small to Fail early childhood interactive literacy panels to encourage families to talk, read and sing to their little ones.